My Child Maintenance story

 |The paperwork that can come with mounting a case against the CMS and a non-paying parent can feel like a lead weight.|

 Unfortunately, the system requires that the resident/receiving parent provide information about the other parent’s income and assets that they really have no recourse to, so leaving it to the parents to provide this information is ridiculous, to put it mildly.
-If you’re in this position you’ll have to become handy with search engines – see this article on tips to search with Google.
+If you’re in this position you’ll have to become handy with search engines – see this article on tips to become your own private investigator.

 2. I requested a variation.